Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

 * Install [Divvy](http://mizage.com/divvy/) ($13.99)

 ### Terminal
-When programming you should always have a terminal window open
+When programming you should always have a Terminal window open

 #### Opening Terminal
 * `cmd+spacebar` to open spotlight, then type Terminal